kenh/keychain-pkcs11/README.md

 think of a better name.
 "Security-PKCS11" sounds too generic, and people still associate "Keychain" with Apple.
-In theory this perhaps should be called "CryptoTokenKit-PKCS11", but it doesn't really call any CryptoTokenKit functiokns directly with the exception of the TKToken watcher interface.
+In theory this perhaps should be called "CryptoTokenKit-PKCS11", but it doesn't really call any CryptoTokenKit functions directly with the exception of the `TKToken` watcher interface.
 So I've decided to stick with the current name for now.